Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 Critical limb ischemia (CLI) is a condition that can occur over time when leg arteries are damaged.
 It is a severe form of peripheral arterial disease (PAD).
 PAD is caused when leg arteries are narrowed, reducing blood flow.
 If blood flow to the toe, foot, or leg is completely blocked, the tissue begins to die (gangrene).
 If this happens, you need medical care right away to restore blood flow and possibly save the leg.
-However, even with the best medical care, it might not be possible to save a severly affected limb.
+But even with the best medical care, it might not be possible to save a severely affected limb

 Critical limb ischemia can worsen and cause an urgent problem.
 For example, if you have a wound, it may not heal.
 This can lead to gangrene.
-Go to the emergency room right away if you have any of the following symptoms:
+Go to the emergency room right away if you have any of these symptoms:

 You have a cut or ulcer that does not heal.

 You have foot or leg pain that develops with walking but goes away with rest.
 This may be a sign of developing blockages.

-Certain tests may be done to determine if you have critical limb ischemia.
-First, your doctor will carefully examine you, checking for pulses at several locations.
+Certain tests may be done to find out if you have critical limb ischemia.
+First your doctor will carefully examine you, checking for pulses at several places.
 Other common tests include:

-Ankle-brachial index (ABI): The blood pressure in the ankle is compared to the blood pressure in the arm.
+Ankle-brachial index (ABI).
+The blood pressure in the ankle is compared with the blood pressure in the arm.

 Duplex ultrasound.
 Harmless sound waves are used to create images of blood flow in the legs.

 Possible treatments for CLI include:

-Dissolving or removing a blood clot: A catheter may be inserted into an artery in the groin to dissolve the clot.
-The catheter is then used to deliver “clot-busting” medication, which dissolves the clot.
+Dissolving or removing a blood clot.
+A catheter may be put into an artery in the groin to dissolve the clot.
+The catheter is then used to give “clot-busting” medicine.
+This dissolves the clot.
 Or surgery may be done to remove the clot.
-An incision is made in the artery at the blocked area.
+A cut (incision) is made in the artery at the blocked area.
 The clot is then removed.

-Angioplasty: A tiny, uninflated balloon is delivered to the narrowed area by catheter.
+Angioplasty.
+A tiny, uninflated balloon is sent to the narrowed area by catheter.
 It is then inflated to widen the artery.
-Finally, the balloon is deflated and withdrawn.
+Finally the balloon is deflated and withdrawn.